 Dogs grow and age quickly therefore a well balanced diet is essential for proper growth and bone and teeth development.
 Different formulations are required depending on your pet’s age, breed and lifestyle.
 Ask our Veterinary Healthcare Team for advice on feeding the best diet for your pet and you can also read more about feeding your dog here.

-More than 85% of dogs over four years old will experience some form of gum disease.
+More than 80% of dogs over three years old will experience some form of gum disease.
 Just as in humans, the main cause of this disease is build-up of plaque due to poor oral hygiene.

-How do you keep my dogs teeth & gums clean?
+How do you keep my dog's teeth and gums clean?^

 A well balanced diet including raw bones (or specifically formulated dental bones), regular dental check-ups and brushing.
 For more information see our comprehensive pet library section on dental care.